 Ammon is continuing to build and strengthen its tax base and economy not only by expanding existing businesses, but by attracting new businesses.
+The largest commercial development this year has been the Sandcreek Commons.
 New home construction is increasing and the City is optimistic that new subdivisions will bring new businesses and residents.
 Because of sound financial planning, good judgment, and restraint, City leadership has positioned itself to be able to continue to provide quality services as well as continue to work on planned capital improvements.
-In short, we are cautiously optimistic in our economic outlook for 2014.
+In short, we are optimistic in our economic outlook for 2016.